Using Cilium Gateway API

 cilium config view | grep -w "enable-gateway-api"

-Then, ensure that the Cilium GatewayClass is available in your cluster:
+Then, ensure that Cilium's GatewayClass is available on your cluster:

 kubectl get gatewayclass